-Based on the above calculation, we recognize that the most dangerous eavesdropping attacks can be realized with the aid of phase-covariant cloning machine which was used to perfectly clone the quantum states of the BB84 protocol.
-We can also interpret this via the complimentarity.
-If the first clone is received by Bob and the second clone is the eavesdropper's copy then the more Eve knows Alice's and Bob's signals the less strongly their signals are correlated, thus leading to detection.
+Based on the above calculation, we recognize that the most dangerous eavesdropping attack can be realized with the aid of phase-covariant cloning machine, which was used to perfectly clone the quantum states of the BB84 protocol.
+This can also be interpreted via the complimentarity principle.
+If Bob receives the first clone and the second clone is the eavesdropper's copy then the more Eve knows Alice and Bob's signals, the less strongly their signals are correlated, thus leading to detection.
 This means the quantum bit-error-rate will be above 0.1464, so they abort the protocol because the channel is no longer secure for reliable communication.